 At the Centre for Social and Early Emotional Development (SEED), more than 50 researchers, the majority of whom are women, are working on research that delivers practical solutions to the problems facing young people around the world.

 Researchers at Deakin’s Research for Educational Impact (REDI) Strategic Research Centre are influencing education research, policy and practice, from early childhood to tertiary levels, across Australia and beyond.

 Deakin women are exceptional in their own professional and academic spheres, but what I admire most is that they strive to build new pathways and opportunities for others, especially for other women.

 Sport has a big place at Deakin, and we encourage and support women to achieve all of their sporting goals.

-The University sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.
+Through an all-of-sport partnership with Netball Australia, Deakin University supports netball through Suncorp Super Netball, the Samsung Diamonds, the Australian Netball League and the Fast5 Netball World Series.
+The University also sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.

 Meanwhile, the Deakin Women In Sport and Exercise (WISE) hub conducts innovative research to improve women’s participation in sport and exercise.

 Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) Hub, they collectively create a wealth of opportunities.

 Equity and diversity

 We aim to ensure all students and staff feel welcomed, safe and supported no matter their gender.
 This commitment shows in campaigns such as End Violence Against Women and gender equitable practices.